cloudfoundry/loggregator-release/README.md

 The [NOAA Client](https://github.com/cloudfoundry/noaa) library, written in Golang, can be used by Go applications to consume app log data as well as the log + metrics firehose.
 If you wish to write your own client application using this library, please refer to the NOAA source and documentation.

 Multiple subscribers may connect to the firehose endpoint, each with a unique subscription_id.
 Each subscriber (in practice, a pool of clients with a common subscription_id) receives the entire stream.
 For each subscription_id, all data will be distributed evenly among that subscriber's client pool.
+In the event any subscription connections are lost, the messages will be rerouted to the remaining conenctions in the client pool.

 ### Development